-Fondue is fantastic, fondue is (palate)delight, fondue is fromage!
-But: Fondue is not just fondue ...!
-We favor a particularly sumptuous three cheeses from Savoie: the so-called "Fondue Savoyarde".
-To do this, take one part Beaufort, one part Comté Extra and one part French Emmental.
-An absolute poem!
+Fondue is fantastic, fondue is a delight for the palate, fondue is fromage!
+But not all fondues are created equal...!
+We favor a particularly sumptuous one made with three cheeses from Savoie: the so-called "Fondue Savoyarde."
+For this, you take one-third each of Beaufort, Comté Extra, and French Emmental.
+It's an absolute delight!

-The Beaufort brings the spiciness, the Comté its fine nutty aromas and the Emmental a certain fruitiness.
-Above all, the latter is responsible for the creaminess, since it is much softer and more elastic and has even better melting properties compared to the other two mountain cheeses, which are firmer and more crystalline.
+Beaufort brings the spice, Comté its delicate nutty aromas, and Emmental a certain fruitiness.
+Above all, the latter provides the creaminess, as it is much softer and more elastic, with even better melting properties, than the other two mountain cheeses, which are firmer and more crystalline.

 Ingredients: